microsoft/AdaptiveCards/docs/wwwroot/documentation/markdown/display/libraries/Image.md

 > This is defined as part of the AdaptiveCards.Xaml.WPF library

 ## Add a renderer
-This is available as a nuget packages.
+This is available as a nuget packags.
 ```csharp
 nuget install AdaptiveCards.Xaml.WPF
 ```